5.4 Competitor Usability Testing

 -

 Pick 2–3 competitor products or substitutes to test.
-Choose the ones your target customers are most likely using today.
-Include at least one indirect substitute — a different type of product that solves the same problem differently.
-Industry guidance from Nielsen Norman Group on competitive usability evaluations recommends keeping the count to four or fewer; beyond that, the analysis cost grows faster than the insight does.
+Choose the ones your target participants are most likely using today.
+Include at least one indirect substitute — a different type of product that solves the same problem in a different way.
+Keep the count to four or fewer; beyond that, the analysis cost grows faster than the insight does.

 -

 Write 4–6 task scenarios.
-Each task should represent a core workflow your target customer does regularly.
+Each task should represent a core workflow your participant does regularly.
 Use the same tasks across all competitors so you can compare.
 Frame each as a goal, not a click path: “You need to [accomplish goal].
 Use [Competitor A] to do it.”
-Steve Krug’s working rule — keep the scenario short, specific, and free of jargon the participant wouldn’t use — applies here as well as on your own product (Krug, Don’t Make Me Think, Revisited).
+Keep each scenario short, specific, and free of jargon the participant would not use.
+To find candidate usability issues worth turning into scenarios, summarize a competitor’s app-store reviews, support forums, and social-media complaints — treat the output as a list of things to watch for, not a finished answer.

 -

 Recruit 5 participants per competitor.
 They should match your target customer profile.
 If a participant already uses one of the products, that is fine — you will learn where experienced users still struggle.
-Five is the standard threshold at which most usability problems on a single product surface; Jakob Nielsen’s foundational work on small-sample testing remains the reference (Nielsen, Usability Engineering).
+Five per product is the point at which most usability problems on a single product surface.

 -

-Set up the test environment.
-Decide moderated vs. unmoderated, in-person vs. remote, and pick the tool to match (see Tools below).
-For unmoderated remote tests, pre-record a short framing message; for moderated, draft a one-paragraph script.
+Decide how you will run the sessions.
+Choose between moderated sessions (you watch live and ask questions) and unmoderated ones (the participant records themselves alone), and between in-person and remote, then pick the tool to match (see Tools below).
+For unmoderated remote tests, pre-record a short framing message; for moderated tests, write a one-paragraph intro.
 Keep the framing identical across competitors so participants approach each product the same way.

 -

-Draft consent and recording language.
+Write your consent and recording language, and your task prompts.
 Get explicit permission to record.
-Make clear you are testing the products, not the participant.
-Tell them they can quit a task or the whole session at any time without explanation.
+Make clear you are testing the products, not the participant, and that they can quit a task or the whole session at any time without explanation.
+Decide the questions you will ask after each task and at the end of the session now, so every session runs the same way.

 Execution